There can be countless reasons you're wondering when to divorce.

 Even if you’re the one who is leaning toward calling it quits, chances are you’re dealing with all kinds of emotions from hurt and confusion to guilt and anger, or possibly even relief.

-If you are asking how to know if you should get a divorce or separation, the next critical question is whether or not you’re effectively dealing with the emotional aspects so that you’ll be able to make the important decisions you'll be faced with in the coming weeks and months.
+If you are asking how to know if you should get a divorce or separation agreement, the next critical question is whether or not you’re effectively dealing with the emotional aspects so that you’ll be able to make the important decisions you'll be faced with in the coming weeks and months.

 If you need help sorting through those emotions in a safe space, a licensed counselor or therapist can help.

 Have you done your homework and learned your options so you know how and when to divorce?